 In 2023, the Bank sold to an unrelated party its loan receivable, which was previously recognized by the Council of the Bank as bad debt and written off.
 The Bank previously wrote off the outstanding loan receivable of EUR 14,338 thousand as expenses against the allowance.
 The selling price was EUR 180 thousand.
-It was recorded in the statement of profit or loss and other comprehensive income within other banking income.
+It was recognized within other banking income in the statement of profit or loss and other comprehensive income.